juroc95/juroc95/README.md

 Mainly C/C++

-Also capable of Java, Python, TypeScript, JavaScript, Linux, PortgreSQL
+Also can work with Java, Python, TypeScript, JavaScript, Linux, PortgreSQL

 ## Experience